Flow86/Stationeers-IncreasedRocketThrust/README.md

-﻿# Fix Window Gaps
+﻿# Rocket Thrust Override

-This mod for Stationeers fixes the weird gaps after opening and closing inventory windows
+This mod for Stationeers increases the thrust of the rocket engines by increasing the efficiency